Vimux/Mainroad/README.md

   url = "https://example.com"
 ```

-A good idea is not to copy all these settings without understanding how it works.
-Use only those parameters that you
+**Do not copy example config as-is**.
+Use only those parameters that you need.
-need.

 For more information about all available standard configuration settings, please read
 [All Hugo Configuration Settings](https://gohugo.io/getting-started/configuration/#all-configuration-settings).